davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

     checkCanCall(operator)
 ```

-_Note: this method can be called directly by an operator, or by a caller authorized by the operator via the `PermissionController`.
+_Note: this method can be called directly by an operator, or by a caller authorized by the operator.
 See [`PermissionController.md`](../permissions/PermissionController.md) for details._

 An operator may call this function to register for any number of operator sets of a given AVS at once.
 There are two very important details to know about this method:
 1. As part of registration, each operator set is added to the operator's `registeredSets`.
 Note that for each newly-registered set, **any stake allocations to the operator set become immediately slashable**.